 - The Arrangement Agreement.
 See "General Development of the Business The Arrangement". - The Underwriting Agreement.
 See "General Development of the Business Three Year History". - The Subscription Receipt Underwriting Agreement.
 See "General Development of the Business Three Year History". - The Subscription Receipt Agreement.
 See "General Development of the Business Three Year History". - The Warrant Indenture.
+See "General Development of the Business Three Year History". - The December 2021 Underwriting Agreement.
+See "General Development of the Business Three Year History". - The SPA.
 See "General Development of the Business Three Year History".

-A copy of each of the Arrangement Agreement, the Underwriting Agreement, the Subscription Receipt Underwriting Agreement, the Subscription Receipt Agreement and the Warrant Indenture are available under the Company's profile on the SEDAR website at www.sedar.com.
+A copy of each of the Arrangement Agreement, the Underwriting Agreement, the Subscription Receipt Underwriting Agreement, the Subscription Receipt Agreement, the Warrant Indenture, the December 2021 Underwriting Agreement, and the SPA are available under the Company's profile on the SEDAR website at www.sedar.com.